everx-labs/ton-nfc-client/docs/FuntionsList.md

         {"message":"done","status":"ok"}

-- **createKeyForHmac(authenticationPassword : String, commonSecret : String, serialNumber : String)**
+- **createKeyForHmac(authenticationPassword, commonSecret, serialNumber)**

-    If you reinstalled app and lost HMAC SHA256 symmetric key for the card from your iOS keychain, then create the key for your card using this function.
+    If you reinstalled app and lost HMAC SHA256 symmetric key for the card from your Android keystore/iOS keychain, then create the key for your card using this function.

     *Arguments requirements:*